Non-Deterministic Functions as Non-Deterministic Processes (Extended Version): λ^↯_⊕ : A λ -calculus with Non-Determinism and Failure

 There are three rules reduce to the failure term: their objective is to accumulate all (free) variables involved in failed reductions.

 \begin{itemize} \item {\bf Rule~$\redlab{R:Fail}$} formalizes failure in the evaluation of an explicit substitution $M\ \esubst{ B}{x }$, which occurs if there is a mismatch between the resources (terms) present in $B$ and the number of occurrences of $x$ to be substituted.
-The resulting failure preserves all free variables in $M$ and $B$ within its attached multiset $\widetilde{y}$. \item {\bf Rules~$\redlab{R:Cons_1}$ and $\redlab{R:Cons_2}$} describe reductions that lazily consume the failure term, when a term has $\fail^{\widetilde{x}}$ at its head position.
+The resulting failure preserves all free variables in $M$ and $B$ within its attached multiset $\widetilde{y}$, \revdaniele{and all possible computations that could have failed, via permutation of the bags, are captured in a non-deterministic sum}. \item {\bf Rules~$\redlab{R:Cons_1}$ and $\redlab{R:Cons_2}$} describe reductions that lazily consume the failure term, when a term has $\fail^{\widetilde{x}}$ at its head position.
 The former rule consumes bags attached to it whilst preserving all its free variables.
-The latter rule is similar but for the case of explicit substitutions; its second premise ensures that either (i)~the bag in the substitution is not empty or (ii)~the number of occurrences of $x$ in the current multiset of accumulated variables is not zero.
-When both (i) and (ii) fail (i.e. $ \#(z , \widetilde{x}) + k = 0 $), we apply a precongruence rule (cf. \figref{fig:rPrecongruencefail}), rather than reduction. \end{itemize}
+The latter rule is similar but for the case of explicit substitutions; its second premise ensures that either (i)~the bag in the substitution is not empty or (ii)~the number of occurrences of $z$ in the current multiset of accumulated variables is not zero. \end{itemize} \revdaniele{ Notice that our Rule~\redlab{R:Fail} rule evolves to a sum of failure terms, where each summand accounts for a permutation of the elements of the bag.
+As our reduction strategy fails eagerly this may not be evident at first; however, there is still a non-deterministic choice of elements in $B$ that are waiting to be substituted at the point of failure (see Example~\ref{exa:fail_sum}). }

 Finally, we describe the contextual rules: \begin{itemize} \item {\bf Rule~$\redlab{R:TCont}$} describes the reduction of sub-terms within an expression; in this rule, summations are expanded outside of term contexts.